marthak1/flashcardapiproject/README.md

+# About This Project
 The purpose of this project is to build a (JSON over HTTP) API to manage flashcards, following a Behavioural-driven development approach.

-BDD requirement:
+# BDD requirement:
-Title:
+# #  Title:
 Basic functionality to create , edit, delete and retrieve flashcards.
 Each flashcard will have;

-- a unique identifier (ID).
+1. a unique identifier (ID).
--a question
+2. a question
--and a corresponding answer
+3. and a corresponding answer

 # Creating The  FlashCard